Metrics Framework Design

 The general steps for instrumentation are

-2. Create metric objects for each internal state to measure and add each to the reporter
+- Create metric objects for each measured state and add each to the manager.

-3. Add updates to each metric throughout the component wherever metric state changes
+- Add updates for each metric throughout the component to track state changes and/or events.

 using namespace hpccMetrics;